PicoHex/PicoHex/README.md

 ---

-This is a MVP (Minimum Viable Product) project for edge computing without offical libraries base on AOT, include DI container / Log framework / Configuration framework / Web server and so on.
+This is an edge computing MVP (Minimum Viable Product) project based on AOT, without official libraries, including DI containers, logging frameworks, configuration frameworks, web servers, and so on.